-Mounting a recovery database in Exchange 2010 or later: When you recover the selected database as a recovery database and choose Mount or Mount with Active Restore, the database will be mounted automatically only if there is no other recovery database that is currently mounted on the server.
+Mounting a recovery database in Exchange 2010 or later: When you recover the selected database as a recovery database and choose Mount, the database will be mounted automatically only if there is no other recovery database that is currently mounted on the server.
 We recommend that you manually unmount the existing mounted recovery database before recovery.
 Otherwise, you need to unmount the existing recovery database and mount a newly recovered database after recovery.